 - Character Development: He went from an insecure Mickey-type character whose main purpose was to look hurt, to a Badass Adorable man who is willing to spend two thousand years protecting his wife.

-- The Chew Toy: At one point, fans on Twitter jokingly threatened to come after Moffat with a pitchfork if he tortured Rory again.
+- The Chew Toy: Where Amy gets horribly tortured emotionally, it is Rory's lot to suffer physically, in new and interesting ways.
+At one point, fans on Twitter jokingly threatened to come after Moffat with a pitchfork if he tortured Rory again.
 Moffat responded they'd have to haul the pitchfork out of Rory first.

 - Chick Magnet: Gathers quite a few looks from various female characters (and, after a while, from Eleven as well).
 Even the TARDIS fancies him, calling him "the pretty one" — one episode later, it's revealed that they have a child together.